Denise L. Kolivoski, MBA

 In 2016, under Denise’s leadership, NAMI won recognition from The Nonprofit Partnership, earned two awards from the Northwest Pennsylvania Advertising Federation of NWPA, and won two Telly awards, which recognize film and video production.
 Each of these honors was attributed to the marketing of NAMI’s mission.

 Along with her vast experience, Denise’s educational background also demonstrates her deep ties to the Erie community.
 In 2008, she graduated from Gannon University with a Master of Business Administration degree.
 Denise holds an undergraduate Bachelor of Arts degree from Gannon University as well.
-During her time at Gannon, she was also involved with the student management of Gannon’s radio station, WERG-FM.
+In 2021, Denise was awarded Gannon University’s highest honor, Distinguished Alumni.

 With a strong commitment to the organization’s future success, Denise has shown she is firmly dedicated to NAMI of Erie County’s mission.
 “It is an honor to represent the organization,” Denise said.
 “I hope to increase the awareness of mental illness in the community as well as combat the stigma that exists for individuals and families facing the challenges of mental illness.
 At NAMI of Erie County, we believe that empowering both the individual and family through education will improve the quality of life of everyone and make recovery an attainable goal.”